Anglo-Iraqi Treaty of 1922: Cairo Conference

-The Signing
+Signing

-The treaty was controversial in Great Britain because of a very strong ‘Quit Mesopotamia; (or 'Quit Iraq)’ movement.
-If Iraq did not ratify, Britain might have withdrawn from Iraq.
-The key player in obtaining the support was High Commissioner, Sir Henry Dobbs.
-He took full advantage of distance to make decisions and act in line with his own, not London’s approach.
+The treaty was controversial in Britain because of a very strong 'Quit Mesopotamia' (or 'Quit Iraq') movement.
+If Iraq had not ratified the treaty, Britain might have withdrawn from Iraq.
+The key player in obtaining the support was High Commissioner Sir Henry Dobbs, who took full advantage of the distance to make decisions and act in line with his own approach, rather than London's.
 The treaty was signed on behalf of the British by Sir Percy Cox on 10 October 1922.
 However, it was not ratified by the Iraqi government until 1924.
-It was only when Dobbs threatened to wield his authority to scrap the constitution, drafted by the Iraqi constituent assembly, that the treaty was finally ratified.
-It was seen with disdain by many of the people of the new Kingdom, both Sunni and Shia.
-While it was the first step towards complete independence from the imperial powers.
+It was only after Dobbs had threatened to wield his authority to scrap the constitution, which had been drafted by the Iraqi Constituent Assembly, that the treaty was finally ratified.

+It was seen with disdain by many people, both Sunni and Shia, of the new kingdom.
+It was the first step towards complete independence from the imperial powers but also made Iraq a British client state.

 Suspension

-The Treaty was eventually suspended upon the signing of the Anglo-Iraqi Treaty of 1930.
+The treaty was eventually suspended upon the signing of the Anglo-Iraqi Treaty of 1930.